Thank you to everyone who attended the 2018 Annual Conference!

 What to expect

 View the 2017 conference video for a sneak peak.
 Thank you to TekWorks for putting it together.

-Show your support for excellence in San Diego Affordable Housing and consider a sponsorship in 2018.
-Full sponsorship packets and other opportunities are available.
+Show your support for excellence in San Diego Affordable Housing and consider a sponsorship in 2019.
+Full sponsorship packets and other opportunities will be announced soon.
 This packet details the various SDHF membership and sponsorship opportunities available along with corresponding benefits, allowing you to choose the options.